International Women’s Day is March 8th and we want to help promote this great day by looking into how famous female photographers portray women.

 International Women’s Day is a celebration of the economic, political, artistic and social achievements of women across the globe, and a pledge to fight gender inequality year on year.

-She was born in Germany in 1954, and after working as a fashion model for 10 years she decided to get her creative cap on and get behind the camera, putting the shoe on the other foot so to speak.
+Ellen was born in Germany in 1954, and after working as a Model for 10 years she decided to get her creative cap on and get behind the camera, putting the boot on the other leg so to speak.

 Ellen has been lucky enough to work with some of the biggest superstars including Lady Gaga, Beyoncé, Madonna, Rihanna, Christina Aguilera, Claudia Schiffer and many many more.
-Her work has been featured in magazines such as I-D, Vanity Fair, and Vogue, just to name a few.
+Her work has been featured in I-D, Vanity Fair, and Vogue, to name a few.

 Von Unwerth is best known for her sensual, feminine, daring and controversial themes throughout her work.
 Although her images can be suggestive they never cross the line of objectifying women or make you as a viewer feel uncomfortable.

 Her images celebrate femininity instead of traditionally putting it out there purely for the pleasure of men.

 “Women are not just there to be admired, they are there to be enjoyed.” – Ellen Von Unwerth